tadeuszwojcik/win-notify/README.md

 are great way to engage users.
 WinRT API provides way to utilize those features, unfortunately it requires messing with XML (yeah XML - [see example below](#using-native-winrt-notifications-api)) and work with API which is more designed for C#/C++ devs.

-I was bit frustrated by the current state of affairs, so written this lib.
+I was a bit frustrated by the current state of affairs, so written this lib.
 It's not too abstracted from native WinRT API, but provides **much simpler way of working with notifications from Javascript** (at least I hope so).